whatisaProCoder/whatisaProCoder/documentations/polymath.md

 - **Due Dates**: Set and track task deadlines
 - **Task Details**: Add descriptions and notes to tasks
 - **Data Persistence**: All data is saved to localStorage
+- **Data Backup**: Export and import your data as JSON files for backup and transfer
 - **Responsive UI**: Clean, intuitive interface with smooth interactions
 - **Desktop Application**: Packaged as an Electron application with custom title bar
 - **Cross-Platform**: Works on Windows, macOS, and Linux